AntwaneB/CPP-Configuration-Class/README.md

 This project is a small class designed during my 2nd year of studies (2015) that provides a super easy and convenient way to store and access configuration keys.

+It supports the following types:

+ - bool
+ - char
+ - short
+ - int
+ - long
+ - double
+ - float
+ - std::string

+And it is very easy to add new ones.

 ### Usage example

 Code: